top of page

 We’d like to pass on a few tips we’ve learned while teaching your children the finer points of soccer:

-1. Just as you’ve earned your child’s respect through personal discipline and sense of responsibility at home, teach them to respect the officials of the game and to respect teammates by not openly criticizing the decision of the officials yourselves.
+1. Just as you’ve earned your child’s respect through personal discipline and a sense of responsibility at home, teach them to respect the officials of the game and to respect teammates by not openly criticizing the decision of the officials yourselves.
 A child loses admiration for a coach if his/her parents feel the coach is not respected by their parents.

 2. Whenever possible, please make game day a family event!
 You are there to encourage him/her and their teammates.
 It means a lot to a kid when you are out there watching and cheering them on!